zifornd/metaBP/docs/output.md

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

-The directories listed below will be created in the results directory after the pipeline has finished.
-All paths are relative to the top-level results directory.
+The directories listed below will be created in the Intermediate_Outputs and Results directory after the pipeline has finished.
+The tools giving the final output of the pipeline are stored in Results directory whereas reat all tools giving intermediate outputs are stored in Intermediate_Outputs directory.
+All paths are relative to the top-level Intermediate_Outputs and Results directory.

 ## Pipeline overview